-303) Q: what do the poskim say about putting sefarim on chairs or benches, with or without people sitting on them at the same time?
-I know that the olam is meikel [lenient], but I’ve known yechidim who are makpid not to do it, what does the halacha pesuka have to say about it?
+303) Q: What do the poskim say about putting sefarim on chairs or benches, with or without people sitting on them at the same time?
+I know that people are meikel [lenient], but I’ve known individuals who are makpid not to do it, what does the halacha pesuka have to say about it?

 304) Q: Is it mutar to say Tehillim on Tisha B’av?